 Psychology is most often defined as “the scientific study of behavior and mental processes.”
 Our faculty possess a broad spectrum of knowledge and education and are pleased to offer in-depth courses in many of the sub-disciplines in psychology, such as:

-- Clinical/Counseling psychology: studies and helps people with serious mental distress and/or helps people with typical problems in relationships or work.
+Clinical/Counseling Psychology - studies and helps people with serious mental distress and/or helps people with typical problems in relationships or work

-- Cognitive psychology: the study of how we learn, think, and remember.
+Cognitive Psychology - the study of how we learn, think and remember

-- Psychobiology: the study of the biological foundations of behavior.
+Psychobiology - the study of the biological foundations of behavior

-- Personality: the study of individual differences in patterns of thinking, feeling, and behaving as well as human motivation.
+Personality - the study of individual differences in patterns of thinking, feeling and behaving as well as human motivation

-- Social psychology: the study of an individual’s behavior, feelings, and cognitive processes in a social setting.
+Social Psychology - the study of an individual’s behavior, feelings and cognitive processes in a social setting

-- Industrial/Organizational psychology: the study of organizations and the people who work in them.
+Industrial/Organizational Psychology - the study of organizations and the people who work in them

 This program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.

-As a first year student, you will need to take the placement test.
-This test does not affect your admission; however, the results are essential for your proper placement in classes.
-You must complete the placement test before you may register for English or mathematics courses.
+As a first-year student, you will need to take an English and mathematics placement test if you have not obtained the minimum ACT/SAT score required for exemption.
+These tests do not affect your admission; however, the results are essential for your proper placement in classes.
+You must complete placement tests before you register for English or mathematics courses.
 All placement tests are given free of charge.

-Upon completing your bachelor’s degree in psychology, you may look forward to employment as a community support worker, case worker, human resources personnel, marketing representative, research assistant, or many other possibilities.
+Upon completing your bachelor’s degree in psychology, you may look forward to employment as a community support worker, case worker, human resources personnel, marketing representative, research assistant or many other possibilities.

-If you wish to obtain licensing certification for private practice or work in education, business, or clinics, you will need at least a master’s degree.
+If you wish to obtain licensing certification for private practice or work in education, business or clinics, you will need at least a master’s degree.
 A doctoral degree is required to be a licensed psychologist.

 Additional career options are listed on the Center for Exploratory Studies website.